enwaytech/reach_rs_ros_driver/Readme.md

 - automatic reconnection behaviour after connection is lost
 - use the diagnostics system of ROS to provide status information
-- ability to specifiy a covariance matrix for the position (especially useful when fusing sensor data)
+- ability to specify a covariance matrix for the position (especially useful when fusing sensor data)

 # Configuration of the Reach RS